GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

   d_1 / d_2 approx 1.
 $
 <eq:simulator:background:multi_mic_far_field_level_ratio>
-Also, the far-field assumption implies that the #acr("TDoA") is fully determined by the #acr("DoA") and its corresponding angle $theta$:
+Also, the far-field assumption implies that the #acr("TDoA") is fully determined by the #doa and its corresponding angle $theta$:
 $
   (d_2 - d_1) / #c = l/#c cos(theta).
 $